-Unlike the cheaply-made rotating tree stands made today, Star Bell Christmas tree stands were manufactured in the U.S., made of steel and built to last.
-Many collectors still consider them to be the best rotating Christmas tree stands, which makes repairing a Star Bell Christmas tree stand to be an excellent investment.
+Unlike the cheaply-made rotating stands made today, Star Bell Christmas tree stands were heavy-duty stands manufactured in the U.S., made of steel and built to last.
+Many collectors still consider them to be the best rotating Christmas tree stands, which makes repairing a Star Bell Christmas tree stand an excellent investment.
 Plus, many families enjoy the nostalgia that comes with them and enjoy including these tree stands in their holiday decorations.

 Things You'll Need

 Set of screwdrivers

 16-gauge brown electrical wire (6 feet)

 6/32-inch nylon crown bolts, 1-inch long and binder heads (4)

 Inspect the Christmas tree